 Where an application uses paper based plans / deeds to define the extent, but digital data is also being submitted, it would be beneficial if a .pdf of the layout is also submitted to use as a visual representation.
+The .pdf may be at a smaller scale than that required for paper-based plans as it is purely a visual representation of the subjects being registered.
 However, failure to provide a .pdf under such circumstances will not result in the application being rejected.

 Where digital data is being submitted as part of an application, it should be sent by email to firstname.lastname@example.org.
 It should be noted in the further information section of the application form that digital data is being submitted by email, and the file reference should be provided.